pacmano1/mirthstunnel/README.md

 - Import https://github.com/nextgenhealthcare/connect-examples/tree/master/Code%20Templates/Execute%20Runtime%20Command from Mirth's repo.
 - stunnel installed on your linux host, ideally in the path of the mirth server process owner.
 If not you will need to edit a code template.
 - A private key and server certificate as seperate files at a minimum.
-(2 files)
+(2 files) or the next bullet.
 - A private key and server certificate w/CA or CA chain appended (still 2 files, one has the private key, the other has the server cert and the CA chain).
 - import the code template library.